I’ve never met anyone who’s done a road trip in Ireland and not loved it. After spending 2 weeks in Ireland, I am now one of those people.

 - I used Google Maps on my phone for navigation and it worked well.
 No need to add on a GPS with the car rental.

 - The most efficient route is not necessarily the best.
-Getting off the main motorways onto the primary, secondary, even tertiary roads can take you through some wonderful countryside.
+Getting off the main roads onto secondary and tertiary routes can take you through some wonderful countryside.

 - If there’s a place you really want to do some outdoor activities, schedule a few days in the region so that poor weather is less likely to ruin your plans.